Are travel agents worth it? Pros, cons and alternatives

 A travel agent could offer the following advantages:

-• Handing off the research and booking to an expert can save time in the trip-planning process.
+• Handing off the research and booking to a travel expert can save time in the trip-planning process.

-• Using a travel agent may help you during the trip, because travel agents could assist in cases of emergencies, cancellations and other travel complications.
+• Travel agents could assist in cases of emergencies, flight cancellations and other travel complications.

-• An agent’s industry knowledge can be helpful in finding benefits that may not be accessible to you, from flight deals and upgrades to extra credits to use aboard cruise lines.
+• An agent’s travel industry knowledge can help in finding benefits that may not be accessible to you, from flight deals and upgrades to extra credits to use aboard cruise lines.

 • Travel agents could plan more exclusive activities for you away from the crowds and find you more unique experiences tailored to your interests.